Elements of Tea

 The Hammond Tea Club, the Ryusuikai, will present digital programs on the fourth Tuesday of the month examining the individual elements of Chanoyu to understand how they contribute to the ceremony, then in the spring of 2022, we will gather in the Hammond garden to bring the elements together in the celebration of an actual chanoyu.

-Chawan will be held via Zoom on Tuesday, September 28, at 7:00 pm
+WAGASHI will be held via Zoom on Tuesday, February 22, at 7:00 pm

-ONLINE, free with registration, link will be sent one hour before program.
+ONLINE, free with registration, link will be sent one hour before program start time.